What is a good NPS score and why is it important?

 In order to accurately know whether your score is considered a good NPS score or not, you should compare it to the average score in your field.

-If it is above average, great job, you’ve not only made your customers happy but you’ve also created a competitive advantage for your company which is the the secret recipe of success.
+If it’s above average, congratulations, you’ve not only made your customers happy, but you’ve also created a competitive advantage for your business, which is the secret recipe for success.

 If your score is below average, then there is still a lot of work that you need to do…